-We have also continued to expand our Work and Skills Programme, which is our version of the Youth Wage Subsidy, and which has been running since August 2009.
+We have also continued to expand this programme, which is our version of the Youth Wage Subsidy, and which has been running since August 2009.

-This programme provides learning and work placement opportunities to unemployed youth between the ages of 18 and 35 in a range of sectors.
-2 810 job opportunities have been provided so far with 60% of participants having been offered permanent jobs once they completed the programme.
+The Work and Skills Programme provides learning and work placement opportunities to unemployed youth between the ages of 18 and 35 in a range of sectors.
+A total of 2 810 job opportunities have been provided so far, with 60% of participants having been offered permanent jobs once they completed the programme.
 Here again, we see young people recognising their opportunities and using them to change their lives.

 This programme is proof of what can be achieved when businesses are incentivised to employ young people.
-I am pleased to announce today that the Development Bank of South Africa has granted R64 million from its Jobs Fund to build this programme.
+I am very pleased to announce today that the Development Bank of South Africa has granted R64 million from its Jobs Fund to build this programme.

-This will support the creation of 1,000 new work opportunities for young people each year over three years.
-That is 3,000 in all.
+This will support the creation of 1 000 new work opportunities for young people each year over the next three years.
+That is 3 000 in all.
 Now it is up to each of the young people who get this opportunity to use it, and make an enormous effort to build a career and advance in life.
 That is freedom you must use.

-Mr Speaker, last year I announced a game changing infrastructure agenda aimed at attracting investment and creating jobs.
+Mr Speaker, last year I announced a game-changing infrastructure agenda aimed at attracting investment and creating jobs.